In this post, I share how I built a private Kubernetes cluster on my own servers.

 For flannel to work correctly, you must pass –pod-network-cidr=10.244.0.0/16 to kubeadm init.

-(We already did this on prepare_k8s.sh)
+We already did this in prepare_k8s.sh.

 Note that flannel works on amd64, arm, arm64, ppc64le and s390x under Linux.
 Windows (amd64) is claimed as supported in v0.11.0 but the usage is undocumented.